a11yfirst/ckeditor-dev/plugins/a11yfirsthelp/content/en/imageHelp.md

 ### Writing effective alternative text

-The following are based on <a href="https://webaim.org">WebAIM</a>'s guidelines for alternative text:
+The following are based on <a href="https://webaim.org" target="_resource">
+WebAIM</a>'s guidelines for alternative text:

 * **Be accurate and equivalent** in presenting the same *content* and *function* of the image.